Kong/terraform-provider-kong-gateway/docs/resources/plugin_openid_connect.md

 - `search_user_info` (Boolean) Specify whether to use the user info endpoint to get additional claims for consumer mapping, credential mapping, authenticated groups, and upstream and downstream headers.
 - `session_absolute_timeout` (Number) Limits how long the session can be renewed in seconds, until re-authentication is required.
 0 disables the checks.
 - `session_audience` (String) The session audience, which is the intended target application.
 For example `"my-application"`.
+- `session_bind` (List of String) Bind the session to data acquired from the HTTP request or connection.
 - `session_cookie_domain` (String) The session cookie Domain flag.
 - `session_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
 - `session_cookie_name` (String) The session cookie name.